 Once you’ve familiarized yourself with the local communities and homes, we’re happy to take you on a tour.
 While touring we’ll share all the inside information you won’t find elsewhere.

 Call or Text Matt & Meray at 661-713-4799

 As a first time buyer, you might think making an offer to buy a home is just a verbal conversation agents have by phone.
 That is NOT TRUE.
 To make a serious and valid offer on a home, your offer will be formally written on a legal real estate contract that will be presented to the seller and seller’s agent.
 Recommendations and strategies for crafting a winning offer will depend on the current market conditions and other factors.

 We have prepared a post with more detailed information about making an offer to buy a home.
 This applies to ALL home buyers, not just first time buyers.

-You will have contingencies in place that will protect you as a buyer, such as an inspection contingency, appraisal contingency, loan contingency, etc. Working with a realtor that understands the different types of contingencies is crucial to properly protect you and your deposit.
+It’s important to have contingencies in place that will protect you as a buyer, such as a home inspection contingency, appraisal contingency, loan contingency, etc. Working with a realtor that understands the different types of contingencies is crucial to properly protect you and your deposit.